 Louisiana Tech University facilities and properties are utilized to fulfill the primary mission of the University.
-Beyond the traditional instruction, research, public service, and athletic-related activities, certain University facilities and properties are made available for use by recognized student organizations through a reservation system operated by the Student Activities Office, Division of Student Affairs.
-Procedures and policies for student use of facilities and properties are established by the Division of Student Affairs and coordinated with the University department having primary oversight of the specific facility or property.
-All scheduling of facilities and properties must be made and approved through the Student Center at least two weeks prior to the event.
+Beyond the traditional instruction, research, public service, and athletic-related activities, certain University facilities and properties are made available for use by recognized student organizations through a reservation system operated by the Student Activities Office, Division of Student Advancement.
+Procedures and policies for student use of facilities and properties are established by the Division of Student Advancement and coordinated with the University department having primary oversight of the specific facility or property.
+All scheduling of facilities and properties must be made and approved through the Student Activities Office in Tolliver Hall or through the Aramark Food Service Office in the Student Center at least two weeks prior to the event.
 To maintain safety, security, and order, to ensure orderly scheduling of campus facilities, and to preclude conflicts with academic and curricular activities, Louisiana Tech University reserves the right to limit such activities by the following regulations regarding time, place, and manner of such activities.